aidenmayoros/strongmind_challenge/README.md

 ## Usage

+You will need to create some pizza toppings first as there will be none in your database.
+You then can use those toppings to make some pizzas.
+If you enter the name of some common pizzas like Cheese and Pepperoni there should be images matching them.

-You will need to have first the backend running in a terminal, and then start and run the frontend in another terminal.
-Once your frontend opens and runs you should be able to see all the data from the backend into the respective areas.
-You should be able to run CRUD operations and you should be able to save new toppings and create new pizzas.
+You should first have the backend running in a terminal, and then run the frontend in another terminal otherwise the frontend will not work as it has no connection to the database.

 ## Site Screenshots